 Your Student’s Experience

-Every student at Boise State is assigned an academic adviser.
-All first-term students are required to meet with their adviser.
+Every student at Boise State is assigned an academic advisor.
+All first-term students are required to meet with their advisor.
 This required advising session gives your student the opportunity to create a four-year plan, ask questions about classes, and get help in areas where they may be struggling.
 Advisors use these sessions to check in with your student, refer them to resources that will help them succeed, and help establish a realistic academic plan for timely graduation.

 If you feel your student is struggling, or if they have expressed interest in improving their academic skills, urge your student to consider participating in one of Boise State’s skill-building workshops.

 These free 1-hour workshops are available to all Boise State students throughout the semester.